 The common view is that a good leader should be cold-blooded.
 For example, a general leading his soldiers into battle might have to make sacrifices for the greater good.
 Being a big crying baby about the situation will probably get everybody killed.
-Studies also showed that people with psychopathic traits are more likely to attain leadership positions and are rated higher as leaders (especially by the other psychopaths, I mean leaders).
-Interestly, this is only true for men.
+Some studies have even shown that people with psychopathic traits are more likely to attain leadership positions and are rated higher as leaders (especially by the other psychopaths, I mean leaders).
+Interestingly, this is only true for men.
 Female leaders with psychopathic traits are actually rated as poorer leaders than their non-psychopathic counter-parts.
 Roundly concluding that the workplace is no place for feelings - if you're a man.

 3. Emotions are a sign of weakness

 Much like frowning or fast-paced walking or long silent pauses, not showing feelings suggests that you have developed a higher mental capacity.
 And you are probably incredibly important.
 Showing emotions generally suggests a lack of control.
 Nobody ever did any research to show this because it is just too obvious.
-But what we also know is that the last thing anybody wants on their team is someone who can't get a grip.
+But what we also know is that the last thing anybody wants on their team is someone who can't keep themselves together.

 1. Emotions are necessary for rational decision-making

-In the past 2 decades, neuroscientific methodology has advanced greatly and with that we now understand that emotion and cognition (thinking) are intextricably linked.
-In fact, recent research suggests that emotions play a central role in higher cognitive activities.
+In the past 2 decades, neuroscientific methodology has advanced greatly and with that we now understand that emotion and cognition (thinking) are inextricably linked.
+Recent research suggests that emotions play a central role in higher cognitive activities.

-Professor Antonio Damasio is a cognitive neuroscientist whose work has demonstrated that emotions play a key role in decision-making, although unconsciously.
-Reasoning or rationalising a problem can potentially go on forever, as multiple possibilities, outcomes, or theories can arise.
-What eventually directs us towards making a decision from this rationalization comes from our emotions.
+Professor Antonio Damasio is a cognitive neuroscientist whose work has demonstrated that emotions play a key role in decision-making, albeit unconsciously.
+Reasoning or rationalising a problem can potentially go on forever, with endless hypothesizing.
+What eventually directs us towards making a decision from this rationalization is an emotional input.
 In fact, people who have impaired emotional capacities can only make decisions when directed to do so.
 For the rest of us, we can independently make a decision through unconscious emotional direction.